 Each student is required to carry personal health/medical insurance throughout their clinical rotations.
 Quarterly-based insurance for students may be purchased; further information is available through the Advising/Counseling Office.
 No student will be allowed at clinical sites without proof of insurance.

 Students pursuing an AAT or AAS-T degree must complete all College degree requirements prior to graduation.
 This includes courses that meet the capstone project, diversity, and computer literacy requirements.

-Before starting the program a student must provide a copy of a high school diploma or GED.
+Before starting the program a student must provide a copy of a high school diploma or equivalency.

 To enter the program, students must meet the prerequisite for college level reading, writing, and math.
 They must have completed a college-level math course, CAH 105 Computer Applications or equivalent, and a five credit Medical Terminology course.
 Students must maintain a B or above in all technical and general education courses to continue in the program.

 Students will have a criminal background check performed by the Washington State Patrol and the Washington State Board of Pharmacy prior to their clinical rotation.
 Students must be at least 18 years of age by the time clinical experience starts.
 Students must have current immunizations or laboratory verification of immune status.
 This could include, but not be limited to, Measles/Mumps/Rubella, Hepatitis B series, Tetanus/Diphtheria, Tuberculosis Test, current flu and Varicella, as required by contracts with clinical facilities and CDC recommendations.

 Students must have current CPR for the Healthcare Professional.
 Proof of immunizations should be submitted the first day of class unless arrangements have been made with Instructor.

 The Pharmacy Technician course sequence begins Summer, Fall and Spring quarters.
 The college level math class, 5 credit Medical Terminology and Computer Applications need to be completed prior to entry.
 Students may take the remaining General Education courses at any time prior to graduation.